adnammit/media-client/README.md

 * scratch auth0 for simplicity's sake
 * on login/signup, show loading bc prod db is slow
 * login is case sensitive -- make it not so
-* **START HERE**: add mediaDetail modal to add a search item to collection; make sure you clear search props when opening modal
+* add mediaDetail modal to add a search item to collection; make sure you clear search props when opening modal
+* can i filter cards like a table? or can i make a table look like cards? -- yeah i think you just... filter the list...?
+* show which filter buttons are selected
+* get knowing about CompositionAPI and OptionsAPI -- check that you're using best practices

 ## Type Support for `.vue` Imports in TS